m3fh4q/ReflexArenaDedicatedServerGuideLinux/README.md

 (Ctrl-O to save, Ctrl-X to exit the editor)

 This file contains the server settings that will be applied when you launch the server.
-I recommend reading the file, it countains comments at each setting detailing what it does.
+I recommend reading the file, it contains comments at each setting detailing what it does.
 ```
 more /home/steam/reflex/dedicatedserver.cfg
 ```